mapr-demos/SparkSQLHiveContextExample/README.md

 # SparkSQLHiveContextExample

-Minimal example of Spark SQL using HiveContext - tested against MapR 5, with Hive 1.2.
+This is a minimal example of Spark SQL using HiveContext - tested against MapR 5, with Hive 1.2.

+This example creates a JavaSparkContext, then creates a HiveContext, then executes some queries to insert data into a new hive table.

 # Building